 Access to students-only Facebook group

-Using sandpaper effectively and making sandpaper sticks
+Use sandpaper effectively, including making sandpaper sticks

-Using rubber wheels and modifying them where necessary
+Understand the process of using rubber wheels and modifying them where necessary

 We want every single student who signs up to not only complete the project, but do it with confidence!
 We appreciate that everyone learns differently so not only are our lessons delivered through high quality video tutorials, they're also supported by full written handouts including detailed instructions, extensive infographics and high quality close up photographs.

 Confidence building, easy to follow, step by step lessons.
 If you fail that's because we failed you

 Short and direct to the point lessons, we know you're tight on time, we won't waste it with waffle!

 • Support and feedback from the community through our students-only Facebook group

 How often can I watch the videos?

 If you purchase the course, you can watch the videos as many times as you like for a 1-year period.